tool-belt/interface-forge/README.md

 function will be called and its return value will be passed to the factory function.
 The factory function should return the final object or a Promise resolving to the final object.

-**NOTE**: Iteration begins at 0 by default.
-You can reset the internal counter by calling the `.resetCounter` method.
-If you wish to begin iteration at a value other than 0, you can pass the this as a parameter to `.resetCounter`.

-### The .build method

-To use the factory to generate an object you should call `.build`.
-This method is `async` so it has to be awaited.
-The `.build` method accepts an optional `options` object.
-This object can either be a defaults objects or an object with two optional keys:
+### Building Objects

+To use the factory to generate an object you should call either `.build` or `.buildSync`.
+The difference between the two is that `.build` is async while `.buildSync` is not.
+You can pass options to the build method - these can either be an object containing key-value pairs that (partially) override the defaults with which the factory was initialized, a function or async function returning such overrides, or an object with two optional keys:

 -   `overrides`: either an object literal, a function returning an object literal, or a promise resolving to an object literal.
 The values of the object are merged with the defaults using `Object.assign` - hence newer values passed in